rajatjain1997/Layered-3D-Graphs/README.md

 ## UI

-Once plotting is completed, Layered-3D-Graphs offers a simple web-interface which allows the user to search and plot the dependecies and parents of each node in the graph by either doing a **full test search** or by **clicking any node in the graph**.
+Once plotting is completed, Layered-3D-Graphs offers a simple web-interface which allows the user to search and plot the dependencies and parents of each node in the graph by either doing a **full text search** or by **clicking any node in the graph**.
 The results, once computed, are available in a sub-graph.

 Both the graphs and the subgraphs are fully interactive and support the search functionality.